okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 ## Review Okta system status

 Okta provides real-time performance updates and service availability of all Okta service features at [status.okta.com](http://status.okta.com).
-Sign in as an administrator to review system status reports specific to your Okta org.
+Sign in as an administrator at this site to review system status reports specific to your Okta org.
 Subscribe to the [Okta Status RSS](http://feeds.feedburner.com/OktaTrustRSS) feed to receive the latest updates on service degradation and disruptions.